Is it easy to do?

 What’s included with the IMCW2 Micro Corrector?

-As you can see from the image below, the kit comes with 4 new screws, the very important o’ring, and an optional hex key if you need it.
-Additionally there are (4) stand offs, but we won’t get into that.
+As you can see from the image below, the kit comes with 4 screws, 4 stand-offs, a hex key wrench, and the very important orange o’ring seal.

 This first steps is important.
 The configuration for the correct size meter should be setup and uploaded to the Micro Corrector.
 One thing to note is that every Micro Correct comes configured standard from the factory for a 3M175.
 If the meter size happens to be a 3M175, then you can skip this first step.
 However, if your meter is a different size model, then you will need to configure it accordingly.
 This is accomplished using the User Terminal Software (also known as MCUT), and the PC to IMC Programming Cable.